rredmer/tpg-webusb-mtp/README.md

-# TPG WebHub
+# TPG WebUSB

-Welcome to **TPG WebHub**!
+Welcome to **TPG WebUSB**!
 This project is designed to provide a seamless interface for managing and interacting with TPG devices using a web-based application.
-Built with Vue.js and Vuetify, TPG WebHub offers a modern and responsive user experience.
+Built with Vue.js and Vuetify, TPG WebUSB offers a modern and responsive user experience.

 ## Features